 Cautious expression of opinion

-In China, forming opinions and making decisions are a continuing process, developing slowly through many private get-togethers.
-Changes of direction are likely.
+In China, forming opinions and making decisions is a continuing process, developing slowly through many private get-togethers.
+Changes in direction are likely.
 As a consequence, individual experts mostly express their personal opinions in a very cautious and general way in a meeting.
 What is believed to be correct today may be false tomorrow.

 Yes is not yet a commitment